 Why cloud and not on-premise?

-Some of the advantages of having a cloud system are infrastructure, maintenance, cost, scalability and resilience.
+Some of the advantages that a cloud system brings are infrastructure, reduced maintenance, transparent costs, scalability and resilience - even with high concurrent user access.